balaam/slate/source/includes/_texture.md

 ## Find

 This is a "static" function that let's you create textures from the manifest.
-They're all just a reference so creating two different textures using the same file doesn't cause any siginificant overhead.
+Each texture is a reference so creating two different textures using the same file doesn't cause any siginificant overhead.

 ```lua
 -- Imagine your manifest looks like this